3rtex/disease_models/README.md

 # Disease models

-Models for cucumber, hemp and cabbage
+Models for cucumber, hemp and cabbage.

 In each folder you can find the data I used, and the python notebooks files.

 - `data___.xls/csv` files are the inputs for the models.
 - `res___.xls/csv` files are the outputs for the models.
 - `obs___.xls/csv` files are the observations made by the  on the inputs for the models.

+## Documentation

+There are the states of the art in the `docs` folder.

 ## Python notebooks